 Getting back on track

-“Holly showed me how I could transfer life experience into college credits,” he says, “and after taking two bridge courses and a few CLEP tests, I had 30 more credits under my belt, enough to get started in the DCP program.
+“Holly showed me how I could transfer life experience into college credits,” he says, “and after taking two bridge courses and a few CLEP tests, I had 30 more credits under my belt, enough to get started in the leadership and ministry program.
 All I learned during years of working and building my computer training business really mattered.
 I was able to restart an education without stopping my life with my job and wife and three teenage boys.”

 Connecting before class